mahmoud/sedimental/entries/simple_statistics_for_systems.md

 improve.
 At PayPal this is often one of our hundreds of HTTP server applications.
 If you were to look at our internal frameworks, you would find hundreds of code paths instrumented to generate streams of
-measurements: function execution times, request lengths, and response codes, for instance.
+measurements: function execution times, service latencies, request lengths, and response codes, to name a few.

 We discuss more about instrumentation [below](#instrumentation), but for now we assume these measurement points exist and focus on